Skip to main content

 • CRYMBO Oracle begins fetching PII

-Step 5: Handle PII Pull Request (Sender Side)
+Step 6: Handle PII Pull Request (Sender Side)

-• Expose the following API:
+Expose the following backend endpoint:

 POST /api/getPII